rongkangw/tp/docs/UserGuide.md

 ### Editing the data file

-ClubBook data are saved automatically as a JSON file `[JAR file location]/data/clubbook.json`.
+Member and Event data are saved automatically as a JSON file in `[JAR file location]/data/clubbook.json` and `[JAR file location]/data/event.json` respectively.

 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>